SAP/luigi/docs/faq.md

 ### How can I preserve my micro frontend's routing when using Luigi?

 You can use [Luigi Client API](luigi-client-setup.md) in your micro frontend to achieve this without having to change your micro frontend's internal routing strategy.
-In addition you can tell Luigi to not interfere with the microfrontends internal routing by using the virtualTree option on the microfrontends node.
+In addition you can tell Luigi to not interfere with the micro frontend's internal routing by using the `virtualTree` option on the micro frontend's node.
 You can find more information about it [here](microfrontend-routing.md).

 ### What is the proper way for Luigi Core to react to navigation from Luigi Client?